 What we liked most about the service:

-- They have clients for Windows and Mac OS X.
+- Custom VPN clients for Windows and Mac OS X.

-- They have specialty purposed servers for Anti-DDoS, Dedicated IP, Onion over VPN, and Double VPN, and obfuscated servers.
+- Specialty purposed servers for Anti-DDoS, Dedicated IP, Onion over VPN, and Double VPN, and obfuscated servers.
 They support P2P on many of their servers.

 - Six simultaneous logins.

 - They have application kill switches in their Windows and Mac OS X software.
 All of their apps have secure DNS and provide DNS leak protection.